GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-data-studio-dashboard/index.md

 The CrUX Dashboard also trades away some of the versatility of the raw data on BigQuery for simplicity and convenience.
-For example, metric distributions are only given as good, needs improvement, and poor, as opposed to the full histograms.
+For example, metric distributions are only given as "good", "needs improvement", and "poor", as opposed to the full histograms.
 The CrUX Dashboard also provides data at a global level, while the BigQuery dataset allows you to zoom in on particular countries.